Resources

 Makes you more productive

-Self-care will help you become more productive.
-By slowing down you'll be able to focus on what is actually important.
-As a result, you'll become more intentional with your time and therefore more productive.
+By slowing down you'll be able to focus on what is actually important and how to become more intentional with your time.

 Increases self-esteem